Methodology

 Letters and leaflet

-The letter provided details about how the household could opt-out of the survey, should they not wish to participate.
-Opt-out methods included an online ‘participant portal’ through which parents could either opt-out of the survey or request a specific (remote) mode of interview.
+The letter also provided details about how the household could opt-out of the survey, should they not wish to participate.
+Opt-out methods included an online ‘participant portal’ through which parents could opt-out of the survey (or alternatively request a specific (remote) mode of interview).
 Parents who requested a mode of interview via the portal were asked to provide their telephone number (in the case of a telephone interview) as well as their email address (in the case of a Microsoft Teams interview).
 All households, except those opting out, were issued for interview.

 Interviewers sent a separate ‘advance letter’ to each household in their assignment shortly before making their calls.
 This letter let parents know they should shortly expect a visit from an interviewer.
 Enclosed with the advance letter was a ‘survey leaflet’, which provided further details about the study.